openebs/mayastor-docs/quickstart/preparing-the-cluster.md

 ### Label Mayastor Node Candidates

-All the worker nodes that will have Mayastor pods running on it must be labelled with the OpenEBS engine type "mayastor".
-This label will be used as a selector by the Mayastor Daemonset, which will be deployed as a part of Mayastor Data plane component installation.
+All the worker nodes that will have Mayastor pods running on them must be labelled with the OpenEBS engine type "mayastor".
+This label will be used as a selector by the Mayastor Daemonset, which will be deployed as a part of Mayastor data plane component installation.
 To add label to a node, execute:

 ```text
 kubectl label node <node_name> openebs.io/engine=mayastor